dev-sirohi/dev-sirohi/README.md

 - 👋 Hi, I’m @dev-sirohi
-- 👀 I’m interested in Web and App development as well as Data Structures and Competitive Coding.
+- 👀 I’m interested in Website Development and Functional Programming.
-- 🌱 I’m have learnt the MERN stack and Android App Development with Kotlin.
+- 🌱 I’m experienced in creating websites using React/Typescript, ASP.NET, and SQL Server.
-- 💞️ I’m looking to collaborate on Web Development and App development Projects.
+- 💞️ I’m currently learning Scala and it's FP implementation to handle high intensity payment services requirements and for that I am building a demo project.
 - 📫 How to reach me ...
 <!---
 dev-sirohi/dev-sirohi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.